Professor of Radiology, Head of Department

 Email: F J Gilbert Tel.: + 44 (0)1223 46438

-She was appointed to the Chair of Radiology in Cambridge in 2011.
-She has held various positions in the past – Chair of the Academic committee of the Royal College of Radiologists, Chair of the NCRI Imaging Advisory group, Chair of the Royal College of Radiologists Breast Group, previous co-chair of the NCRI PET Research Development group.
-She sat on guideline development groups for breast imaging for SIGN and NICE and the family history of breast cancer guideline development group.
-She was the Radiology Representative – Scottish Cancer Group (2001-2005) and member of the Cancer Research Portfolio Steering Group, Chief Scientist’s Office (2003–2007).
-She was a member of the NIHR EME Board and a member of the Commissioning Board for the Health Technology Assessment Panel (2003-2006).
-She is President of the European Society of Breast Imaging and chair of the breast subcommittee of Radiological Society of North America.
+She has held various positions – Chair of the Academic committee of the Royal College of Radiologists, Chair of the NCRI Imaging Advisory group, Chair of the Royal College of Radiologists Breast Group, and co-chair of the NCRI PET Research Development group.
+She is past President of the European Society of Breast Imaging and past chair of the breast subcommittee of Radiological Society of North America.
+She now sits on the Research & development committee of RSNA.

-She was an NIHR Senior Investigator and has been awarded honorary fellowships of Radiological Society of North America, the American College of Radiology, the Gold medal from European Society of Radiology and been made a fellow of the Royal Society of Edinburgh.
+She was an NIHR Senior Investigator and was awarded honorary fellowships of Radiological Society of North America, the American College of Radiology, the Gold medal from European Society of Radiology and a fellow of the Royal Society of Edinburgh and the Academy of Medical Sciences.

 Last 5 Publications